haydenmcfarland/python-twitch-api/README.md

 ### twitchpy: A Python Implementation of Twitch's API (v5) (NOT MAINTAINED)
 [Twitch API v5 Reference](https://dev.twitch.tv/docs/)

-## Details

-- Python 3
-- Function parameters are the same as outlined in the Twitch API v5 Reference.
-- Function names are easily translated from Twitch API v5 Reference
-- All function calls return JSON objects

 ## Install

 #### Install Dependency